Guna02826/Property-Management/Architecture/MVC-Architecture.md

     - Implements the hierarchy defined in `RoleHierarchyConfigModel` at the user level.
     - Allows dynamic assignment and reassignment of hierarchical relationships.
   - Where used:
-    - User management workflows for assigning managers to sales reps.
+    - User management workflows for assigning parents to sales reps (Assistant Manager or Manager based on existence).
-    - Authorization checks to determine oversight relationships.
+    - Authorization checks to determine oversight relationships (supports conditional hierarchy).
-    - Manager dashboards for viewing subordinates.
+    - Manager and Assistant Manager dashboards for viewing subordinates.

 - **AuditLogModel**
   - Fields: `id`, `actorId`, `actionType`, `entityType`, `entityId`, `metadata`, `createdAt`.